ovh/utask/pkg/plugins/builtin/script/README.md

 |---|---
 | `file_path` | file name under scripts folder
 | `argv` | a collection of script argv
+| `environment` | a map of environment variables passed to the script
 | `timeout` | timeout of the script execution
 | `stdin` | inject stdin in your script
 | `output_mode` | indicates how to retrieve the output values ; valid values are: `manual-lastline` (default), `disabled`, `manual-delimiters`